jamesmh/coravel/DocsV2/docs/Mailing/README.md

 [[toc]]

-You love configuring e-mails!

-Especially building an an e-mail friendly template that you can re-use throughout your app.
-Oh yah! (😒 _sarcasm..._)

-Sending email through your database is so easy to configure and use, right?
-And don't forget about storing e-mail templates **in your database**!
-So maintainable and easy to use! (😒 _sarcasm again..._)

-Sarcasm aside now - e-mails are not as easy as they should be.
+E-mails are not as easy as they should be.
 Luckily for you, Coravel solves this by offering:

 - Built-in e-mail friendly razor templates
 - Simple and flexible mailing API